Skip to main content

 Add a resource record

-Add a resource record group
+Add a group of resource records

 2. Open the zone page.

-3. Click Add Record Group.
+3. Click Add.

 7. Enter the value of the resource record, for example, for an A record, the IP address to be mapped to the domain name.

-8. If you need to add another resource record to the group, click Add Value and enter the value of the record.
+8. If you need to add another resource record to the group, click Add and enter the value of the record.

-10. Press Add.
+10. Click Add.

-Add a resource record to the group
+Add a resource record to a group

 If you add a resource record to an existing group, it will have the name and TTL that are specified for the group.